bfarago/bjtcputoolchain/doc/periph.md

 Random number:
 --------------
-True random generated is built in analog component level design, the register produce a new number for every bus read operation.
+True random generator is built in analog component level design, the register produce a new number for every bus read operation.

 Keypad matrix:
 --------------